Matthew, Mark, Luke and John tell how the Son of God lived on this earth for 33 years.

 In his last three years on earth, Jesus preached and taught the people of Israel.

-The most prominent and dramatic feature of His teaching was the way He consistently performed miraculous healings.
+One of the most prominent features of His teaching was the way He consistently performed miraculous healings.

 Acts 10:38 (NLT) And you know that God anointed Jesus of Nazareth with the Holy Spirit and with power.
 Then Jesus went around doing good and healing all who were oppressed by the devil, for God was with him.